jklolns/jkons-wvss-extensions/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: I found a bug
 about: Ther is a mistake?
 Please tell us what you found
-title: "and thats the bug"
+title: "and that's the bug"
 labels: bug
 assignees: ''